-Dated : (Note) s and Futures Commission (the "Commission") scheme(s): (the "Scheme(s)") the letter from the Commission dated (insert date) granting of the Scheme(s) and the Hong Kong offering document (the "Authorization Letter").
-Confi rmatio ns/undertakings out in the Aut onfirm our agreement to all the conditions for the authorization of the Scheme(s) as set thorization Letter ("Authorization Conditions").
-We further confirm and undertake that the Conditions have been fulfilled and will be complied with in respect of the Scheme(s).
-(Pleas se tick i f applicable) In particular: that th icable only to schemes whose HKOD are subject to comments of the SFC) We confirm the finalised draft of the Hong Kong offering document of the Scheme(s) ("HKOD") has only addressed all the comments of the SFC on the HKOD as set out in the Authorization in the A Scher icable only to overseas scheme(s)) We confirm that the finalised draft of the HKOD is stent with the overseas offering documents (i) as approved / authorized by (insert name of home regulator), the home regulator of the me(s), or (ii) as filed with (and with no subsequent comments from) (insert name of home regulator), the home regulator of the me(s) in the case where approval / authorization of the Scheme(s)' overseas offering ments by such home regulator is not required.

-icable only to QFII/RQFII schemes) We confirm that QFII / RQFII quota has been obtained for use by the Scheme(s) and the relevant accounts (including securities account(s) and cash account(s)) have been opened in the PRC; or We undertake to obtain QFII / RQFII quota for use by the Scheme(s) and open the relevant accounts (including securities account(s) and cash account(s)) in the PRC prior to the launch of the Scheme(s).
-(Applicable only to QFII/RQFII schemes which are single funds or sub-funds under a new umbrella fund or sub-funds under an existing umbrella fund of which PRC legal counsel's opinion has not been obtained on the custody arrangement relating to any of its existing SFC-authorized sub-funds using RQFII/QFII quota) We undertake to obtain an opinion from the PRC legal counsel in the form as referred to in the HKOD of the Scheme(s) prior to the launch of the Scheme(s). repres Code icable only to non-Hong Kong based schemes) We confirm that a Hong Kong sentative which complies with 9.4 of the Code on Unit Trusts and Mutual Funds (the "UT") has been duly appointed in respect of the Scheme(s) in accordance with Chapter 9 of T Code.
+- □ (Applicable only to schemes whose HKOD are subject to comments of the SFC) We confirm that the finalised draft of the Hong Kong offering document of the Scheme(s) ("HKOD") has properly addressed all the comments of the SFC on the HKOD as set out in the Authorization Letter. - (Applicable only to overseas scheme(s)) We confirm that the finalised draft of the HKOD is consistent with the overseas offering documents (i) as approved / authorized by (insert name of home regulator), the home regulator of the Scheme(s), or (ii) as filed with (and with no subsequent comments from) (insert name of home regulator), the home regulator of the Scheme(s) in the case where approval / authorization of the Scheme(s)' overseas offering documents by such home regulator is not required. - □ (Applicable only to QFII/RQFII schemes) - We confirm that QFII / RQFII quota has been obtained for use by the Scheme(s) and the relevant accounts (including securities account(s) and cash account(s)) have been opened in the PRC; or - □ We undertake to obtain QFII / RQFII quota for use by the Scheme(s) and open the relevant accounts (including securities account(s) and cash account(s)) in the PRC prior to the launch of the Scheme(s). - □ (Applicable only to QFII/RQFII schemes which are single funds or sub-funds under a new umbrella fund or sub-funds under an existing umbrella fund of which PRC legal counsel's opinion has not been obtained on the custody arrangement relating to any of its existing SFC-authorized sub-funds using RQFII/QFII quota) We undertake to obtain an opinion from the PRC legal counsel in the form as referred to in the HKOD of the Scheme(s) prior to the launch of the Scheme(s). - □ (Applicable only to non-Hong Kong based schemes) We confirm that a Hong Kong representative which complies with 9.4 of the Code on Unit Trusts and Mutual Funds (the "UT Code") has been duly appointed in respect of the Scheme(s) in accordance with Chapter 9 of the UT Code.